PacktPublishing/How-to-Build-an-LLVM-Backend-by-example/README.md

 The purpose of this repository is to offer a step by step implementation of an LLVM backend from scratch.
 Use the begin_chXX end_chXX tags to follow what we do in the related chapters.

+This particular branch is based on the LLVM 20.1.1 release and more specifically the llvmorg-20.1.1 tag from the open source llvm-project.

 This repo also contains a `h2blb_utils` directory that contains a script that can be used to reset the tags referenced in the book so that they point to the relevant commits after an LLVM rebase for instance.